 In the main window you can click the play button to start playing your instrument.
 There are 2 modes: fluent frequencies (like with a violin) or standard notes like with a piano.
 Low notes are on the left and high on the right.
 The upper part corresponds to higher volume and below to lower volume notes.
 When using your hands the camera reacts to movements so it makes sense to point the camera above your head.
 To release a note you need to move your hand down.
 For mouse and touch screen this is not needed, you simply release your finger.

 The green bar is to adjust the volume, if you see a red line in the green during playing it means that clipping is happening and it makes sense to set the volume a bit lower.
+When you have plugged in a MIDI keyboard to your computer then you can also opt now for using this.
+Please note that if you use a MIDI keyboard for input, you cannot use MIDI for output.

 When you are happy with your playing skills you can decide to record your music by clicking on the record button which will save it to a WAV file.